Likelihood Ratio Tests and Confidence Intervals.

 The $\chi^2$ approximation

-As implemented, all functions depend on the $\chi^2$ approximation.
-To get a sense of accuracy of this approximation, lets compare the likelihood method to the exact method.
+As implemented, all functions depend on the asymptotic $\chi^2$ approximation.
+To get a sense of accuracy of this approximation for large samples, the likelihood tests are compared to the exact tests.

 X is normally distributed with mu equal to 3 and standard deviation equal to 2.
 The two intervals for $\mu$ are similar.